 Mohs surgery removes cancerous cells from the skin without any chemotherapy or radiation.
 While it may successfully remove skin cancer, Mohs surgery can result in substantial scarring and inflammation.
 HBOT treatments can help accelerate wound healing with its restorative properties that boost your own body’s healing mechanisms.

-Quality Surgical Wound Care in a State-of-the-Art Facility
+Where You Can Get Quality Surgical Wound Care

 Hyperbaric Oxygen Therapy offers a safe, natural, and efficient medical therapy for non-healing surgical wounds.
 Each treatment session is easy, painless, and even relaxing.
 If you’ve experienced a surgical wound or infection that can’t heal sufficiently on its own, our wound care healing options can safely accelerate and enhance your healing process.